 Contemplative Spirituality has invaded the church in a very big way, which is hardly surprising since the popular leaders in the church have taken every opportunity to tout it as a new and improved way of communicating with God.

-While Contemplative Prayer is widely accepted as 'Christian', eastern religions such Buddhism, Hinduism, Sufism and Occult/New Age devotees have long practiced an almost identical form of 'prayer'.
+Many Christian mystics claim that Contemplative Prayer is rooted in the tradition of the Desert Fathers, which is as far from the truth as it gets.
+Although Contemplative Prayer is widely accepted as 'Christian', eastern religions such Buddhism, Hinduism, Sufism and Occult/New Age devotees have long practiced an almost identical form of 'prayer'.
 However, this prayer does not mean the same thing to every person experiencing it, since what is considered sacred differs from person to person.
 The experience is therefore interpreted according to the beliefs and practices of the practitioner.
-[See Section Mysticism In The Church
+[See Section Contemplative Prayer)

 Yet the same orthodox ministers and theologians who so vehemently (and rightly) condemn mysticism in the contemporary church, have no qualms about accepting a doctrine, unknown to the Bible, but formulated by men steeped in a deadly combination of mysticism and Greek philosophy.